TCAP-AOSP/.github/profile/README.md

 ## Current Status

-The ChAOSP Project is considered **experimental**, with the latest changes from Google and other projects.
+The ChAOSP Project is considered **experimental**, with the latest / unreleased changes from Google.

 As of now, the latest branch is based on:
 - [Android 16 QPR2](https://android-developers.googleblog.com/2025/12/android-16-qpr2-is-released.html?m=1)